 Tulip integrates with their back-end system to provide step by step instructions that are unique for each assembly.
 This eliminates the need for expensive operator training.
 As one operator says, “you just can’t make a mistake.
 All the information you need is right here.”
 Tulip’s pick-to-light illuminates the appropriate bin at the appropriate time, effectively error proofing the process.
 When an operator completes a kitting, Tulip captures a photo of the final product and associates it with that order.
 With Tulip, they have a definite record of exactly what was shipped to whom.

 Since implementing Tulip, the manufacturer has not experienced a single incorrect shipment.
 Now, a new operator can fill production orders, unsupervised, on the first day.
 This further helps the medical device company by reducing regulatory compliance issues associated with sending the wrong shipment to the wrong customer.
 Furthermore, when a customer calls to report a missing screw (or other peripheral component), the manufacturer is now able to pull up the photo of that specific order in real-time to confirm whether it was packaged correctly.

-Tulip, the no code manufacturing app platform, lets manufacturers design to solutions to their most pressing challenges.
+Tulip's Frontline Operations Platform lets engineers design solutions to their most pressing challenges.
 Interest in learning more?
 Check our app library.
 Ready to start building?
 Start a free trial to create custom apps, or tailor a template.